There are several problems that often occur with mumps. These can be worrying, but they're rarely serious and usually improve as the infection passes.

 The symptoms of oophoritis usually pass once the body has fought off the underlying mumps infection.

 Viral meningitis can occur if the mumps virus spreads into the outer protective layer of the brain (the meninges).
-It occurs in about 1 in 7 cases of mumps.
+It occurs in up to 1 in 4 cases of mumps.

 Unlike bacterial meningitis, which is regarded as a potentially life-threatening medical emergency, viral meningitis causes milder, flu-like symptoms, and the risk of serious complications is low.